-I don’t particularly like the central zipper on the Terraframe 50, because I find my gear spills out of the pack willy nilly when I open it.
-It’d be far more useful if the pack could rest flush with the ground, but the pack has a very robust hip belt which prevents it from lying flat.
+I don’t particularly like the central zipper on the Terraframe 50, because I find my gear spills out of the pack willy-nilly when I open it.
+It’d be far more useful if the pack could rest flush with the ground, but the pack has a very robust hip belt that prevents it from lying flat.
 The Terraframe 80 has a more conventional design with many more pockets and compartments for gear organization.
 I wish it was available in a 50L or 60L size instead of just 80L.

 External Attachment and Compression System

-There are numerous external compression straps on the Terraframe 50 pack bag, which serve the dual purpose at attaching the pack bag to the frame in load sling mode or as regular compression/attachment points when it is used like a regular backpack.
+There are numerous external compression straps on the Terraframe 50 pack bag, which serve the dual purpose at attaching the pack bag to the frame in load sling mode or as regular compression/attachment points when it is used as a regular backpack.
 They make it very easy to carry a foam sleeping pad or tent body underneath the bottom of the pack or attached to its front.